 In the meantime, the sari collection grew, she read every Indian author she could find, sang through Bollywood movies and discovered the sublime and powerful classical Indian dance form called Bharatanatyam.
-Julie threw herself into years of training with passion, starting classes with the larger than life whirlwind Dr. Sydney Price-Sparling who inspired, cajoled and mentored her, eventually graduating under the tutelage of Canada's gem, Bharatanatyam guru Jai Govinda and continuing to dance in productions and festivals such as Folklorama in Winnipeg.
+Julie threw herself into years of training with passion, starting classes with the larger than life whirlwind Dr. Sydney Price-Sparling who inspired, cajoled and mentored her, eventually graduating under the tutelage of Canada's gem, Bharatanatyam guru Jai Govinda and danced in productions and festivals such as Folklorama in Winnipeg.

 It was around this time that Julie realized she could share her love of India with others by creating group tours.
 For a decade, every year, Julie as Kajal India Tours designed off-the-beaten-track experiences for 10 of her new best friends, to either Kerala or Rajasthan state, discovering new places and people as well as enjoying connections with old and dear friends.
 Win-win situations were created, which are the kinds she likes best.
 Julie went on to spearhead volunteer paediatric dental clinics with the Kalimpong Project in India's northwestern region, exploring yet another corner and learning about local tribal Lepcha communities and Tibetan Buddhism.